Threatened by shortages, electric car makers race for supplies of lithium for batteries

 Worldwide lithium resources are estimated at 80 million tons by the U.S. Geological Survey.

-Bolivia’s are the biggest at 21 millions tons, followed by Australia with 17 million and Chile with 9 million.
+Bolivia’s are the biggest at 21 million tons, followed by Australia with 17 million and Chile with 9 million.
+China has 4.5 million tons of known reserves and the United States has 1 million.

 China accounted for 60% of last year’s sales, two-thirds of production and three-quarters of battery manufacturing.